Tebs-Lab/intro-to-datastructures-algorithms/readme.md

 ### Problems For Students

 Direct instruction can be helpful for students, especially when students are being introduced to new and abstract topics such as Big O notation and complexity theory.
 However, even the best socratic discussion will be in vein unless students put what they learned into practice.
-Every lesson plan also has a set of suggested exercises -- mostly programming problems hosted on websites like leetcode.com.
-I have carefully selected these problems to be relevant to the lesson objectives and to be appropriately difficult, with stretch/bonus problems for students who excel.
+Every lesson plan also has a set of suggested exercises -- mostly programming problems hosted on websites such as leetcode.com.
+I have selected these problems to be relevant to the lesson objectives and to be appropriately difficult, with stretch/bonus problems for students who excel and want to dive deeper.

 In my own teaching, I strive to get students working on problems early and often.
-I prefer a ratio of something like 7:1 of time spent working to time spent receiving direct instruction.
-Some of the most valuable direct instruction periods in my classroom have been spent revisiting homework problems, and the most common mistakes made on an exercise.
+Some of the most valuable direct instruction periods in my classroom have been spent revisiting homework problems, and addressing the most common mistakes/points of confusion as well as examining a particularly good solution.